 (1)"Postmodern Ceramics", author Mark DelVecchio, Thames and Hudson, New York, NY, 2001, ISBN:0-500-23787-5, Optional.
 On reserve in Fine Arts and Architecture Library.
-Reading required for first project: Chapter 5 - Organic Abstraction
+Reading required for first project: Chapter 5 - Organic Abstraction \ A hard copy is on reserve and the Fine Arts and Architecture Library has linked Chapter 5 to this course.

 (2) "The Figure in Clay: Contemporary Sculpting Techniques by Master Artists", Suzanne Tourtillott editor, Lark Books, available at the bookstore.
-Required.(On reserve at the Fine Arts and Architecture Library.)
+Required. \On reserve at the Fine Arts and Architecture Library.

-(3) Portrait Sculpting: Anatomy and Expressions in Clay (Required)

-Author: Philippe and Charisse Farault, Publisher: PCF Studios, Inc., 2004, Edition: 1, ISBN: 0975506501.
-New Retail Price: \$54.95 Used Retail Price: \$41.25.
-Available at the UF Bookstore.
+(3) Portrait Sculpting: Anatomy and Expressions in Clay (Required) Author: Philippe and Charisse Farault, Publisher: PCF Studios, Inc., 2004, Edition: 1, ISBN: 0975506501.
+Estimated Retail Price: \$54.95 Estimated Used Retail Price: \$41.25.
+Some copies may be available at the UF Bookstore.
 Note: The UF Bookstore had problems with the publisher since PCF is a private studio and the sole publisher for this book.
 If you do not find the book at Fowlett's please order the book on-line from PCF Studios.